hobywan/miranda/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/9cjdc6mgnqast9nr?svg=true)](https://ci.appveyor.com/project/hobywan/miranda)

 **miranda** is cross-platform.
-It requires a recent Java Runtime Environment installed.
+It requires a recent Java Runtime Environment.
-It relies on [gradle](https://gradle.org) toolchain to build binaries, but it is not required to install the latter though.
+It relies on [gradle](https://gradle.org) toolchain to build binaries, but no installation is required though.
 To build and run from sources, just open a terminal and type:

 ```bash